discus-sions/TownOfHost-TheOtherRoles/README.md

 The Grenadier is an Impostor who can shapeshift to blind nearby crewmates.
 During this time, you may kill undetected.<br>

+### Ying Yanger

+Team : Impostors<br>
+Basis : Impostor<br>

+The Ying Yanger is an Impostor with the ability to make two crewmates kill each other once within kill range of each other.<br>

+### Pickpocket

+Team : Impostors<br>
+Basis : Impostor<br>

+The Pickpocket is an Impostor who steals the votes of players they kill.<br>
+These votes stack up, which can make the Pickpocket very powerful.<br>

 ## Madmate

 There are common options for Madmates.